nilong96/portfolio/final-project-part-one.md

 > Post images of your anticipated data visualizations (sketches are fine).
 They should mimic aspects of your outline, and include elements of your story.

 ![sketch1](sketch1.png)

+**The bar graph above is a raw sketch that shows the amount of undergrad student in different US states.**

 ![sketch2](sketch2.png)

+**The line chart above shows the continuous yearly of the student loan amount in United States.**

 ![sketch3](sketch3.png)

 # The data